shivamm0913/NETFLIX_CLONE/README.md

 ---

-## 🧠 Project Structure
-/NETFLIX-CLONE
-├── .firebase/
-│ └── hosting.*
-├── node_modules/
-├── public/
-│ ├── favicon.ico
-│ └── ...
-├── src/
-│ ├── assets/
-│ ├── components/
-│ │ ├── Banner.jsx
-│ │ ├── Card.jsx
-│ │ ├── Navbar.jsx
-│ │ └── ...
-│ ├── pages/
-│ │ ├── Home.jsx
-│ │ ├── Login.jsx
-│ │ ├── Signup.jsx
-│ │ └── ...
-│ ├── App.js
-│ ├── firebase.js
-│ ├── index.js
-│ └── ...
-├── .env
-├── .gitignore
-├── package.json
-├── README.md
-└── tailwind.config.js

----

-🧠 What I Learned
+## 🧠 What I Learned
-Integrating Firebase Authentication and Firestore in React
+-Integrating Firebase Authentication and Firestore in React

-Building responsive UIs with React + Tailwind CSS
+-Building responsive UIs with React + Tailwind CSS

-Animating components with Framer Motion
+-Animating components with Framer Motion

-API data fetching and rendering
+-API data fetching and rendering

-Deploying to Vercel
+-Deploying to Vercel

-Managing user state globally
+-Managing user state globally

 ---